awakenweb/Iridium-components-httpstack/README.md

 $request->isPost();
 $request->post( 'test', 'I am defining a value' ); // setter
 $request->post('test'); // getter.
 Will return the string 'I am defining a value'
+$request->post(); // getter.
+Will return all values from POST as an array.

 // alias for $_COOKIE[$name]
 $request->cookie( $name );
 ```

 HttpStack recognizes the following HTTP Verbs that you can use with
 - **get**:      `isGet()` and `get()`
 - **put**:      `isPut()` and `put()`
 - **post**:     `isPost()` and `post()`